nathanstuart01/coding_assessment/Deployment_Instructions.md

 2.Rename the unzipped `title.ratings.tsv.gz` file to `ratings_data.tsv`:

 `mv /path/to/file/title.basics.tsv.gz /path/to/file/ratings_data.tsv`

 3.Move the unzipped file `basics_data.tsv` to the root directory of this app:

 `mv /path/to/file/basics_data.tsv /path/to/code/coding_assessment/basics_data.tsv`

 4.Move the unzipped file `ratings_data.tsv` to the root directory of this app:

 `mv /path/to/file/ratings_data.tsv /path/to/code/coding_assessment/ratings_data.tsv`

 ### App Deployment Requirements

-1.Install Docker:
+1. Install Docker:

 `https://docs.docker.com/get-docker/`
-2.Navigate to root directory of this app:
+2. Navigate to root directory of this app:

 `cd /path/to/code/coding_assessment/`
-3.Build Docker image:
+3. Build Docker image:

 `docker build -t name_of_image:version_of_image .`
-4.Run Docker image as a container:
+4. Run Docker image as a container:

 `docker run --rm --name name_of_app_to_use -p 8000:5000 name_of_image:version_of_image`

 ### API Endpoint Information